NHL 17: Development and release

 A second trailer for the game, displaying cinematic gameplay, was released on June 22.
 A trailer was released on July 19 for the game's EASHL mode, displaying its improvements and new features.
 This was followed by a trailer displaying the new features in the HUT mode, released on July 26.
 The game's soundtrack was revealed on July 27; the EA Trax was unavailable in the previous two NHL titles.
 The soundtrack featured music from artists such as Nothing but Thieves, The Chainsmokers and The Sheepdogs among others.
 Similar to NHL 16, a public beta for the game was active from July 28 until August 4.
 Players who partook in the beta were able to access the EASHL, HUT and Online Versus modes as well as the game's team and arena creators (named the "Creation Zone").
 A trailer exploring the new features in the Franchise Mode was released on August 9.
 On the following day, it was announced that EA Sports would be launching their NHL Rewards Program.
 People who registered in the program would be able to enter sweepstakes for a chance of winning hockey items.
 The game's World Cup of Hockey mode received a trailer that was first shown during the 2016 Gamescom convention on August 16.

 NHL 17 was released for the PlayStation 4 and Xbox One consoles on September 13, 2016 in North America and September 15 in Europe.
 Pre-orders of any edition of the game came with a special EASHL equipment bundle as well as a unique goal celebration, imitating the one from NHL '94.
 The Deluxe and Super Deluxe editions came with extra gold packs for the Hockey Ultimate Team mode, delivered weekly for a certain amount of time, with the Super Deluxe edition offering more packs than the Deluxe.
 Pre-orders made through the Xbox Games Store came with a free month of EA Access.
 A large update for the game was released to coincide with its launch.
 The update brought in several new features, items and options, while also fixing certain issues and bugs.

+The online servers for the game were shut down on June 6, 2022.